intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/retrieval/README.md

 This example demonstrates how to enhance the generation ability of your chatbot with your local documents within few lines of codes.

 # Introduction
-he popularity of applications like ChatGPT has attracted many users seeking to address everyday problems.
+The popularity of applications like ChatGPT has attracted many users seeking to address everyday problems.
 However, some users have encountered a challenge known as "model hallucination," where LLMs generate incorrect or nonexistent information, raising concerns about content accuracy.
 This example introduce our solution to build a retrieval-based chatbot.
 Though few lines of code, our api could help the user build a local refernece ddatabase to enhance the accuracy of the generation results.

 Before deploying this example, please follow the instructions in the [README](../../README.md) to install the necessary dependencies.